… because it wasn’t a sequel, it was the second world war.

 I am, however, an enthusiastic onlooker who enjoys ‘standing where they stood’, exploring the past, and then using my day-job as a writer to ask new questions about old ideas.

 In every war’s historiography, there’s a delicate balance that needs recording carefully.
 On the one hand, we find scelestic, inhumane intent.
 On the other hand,we have resourcefulness and resilience and patriotic resolve.
 Conflicting ideologies are a rich seam of material for anyone who’s curious about why we go to war and how we achieved peace.

-From the rhetoric recounted at the time, to the treasure-trove of serendipitous trivia and abundance of technical facts’ salad that’s both well and poorly-recorded since ~ there’s a lot of raw material to work with.
+From the rhetoric of the time to the treasure-trove of serendipitous trivia that’s surfaced since, there’s a lot of raw material to work with.
 I enjoy writing about it all.
 I make no apologies for using words like ‘scelestic’ on purpose.

 Good luck with those.